RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 RI Compass operates in a field with strong existing software.

-MZmine, AMDIS/NIST, MS-DIAL, and the original GNPS-GC workflow already cover substantial parts of GC--MS processing, retention-index analysis, spectral-library matching, and, in some cases, molecular networking.
+MZmine, AMDIS/NIST, MS-DIAL, and the original GNPS-GC workflow already cover substantial parts of GC-MS processing, retention-index analysis, spectral-library matching, and, in some cases, molecular networking.

 That overlap is real and should be acknowledged.

 The intended contribution of RI Compass is therefore **not**:

-> another GC--MS preprocessing package,
+> another GC-MS preprocessing package,

 and it is **not**: